Pro-GenAI/Memory-Transformer/README.md

 # Memory Transformer: Neural Memory Storage for Textual Data

 Memory Transformer is a compact, practical library for storing and retrieving textual memories directly inside small neural modules — no external vector DB required.
 It brings transformer-inspired encoders together with trainable memory slots so applications can write, query, and manage memories using pure PyTorch objects.

 ### Why it matters
 - Store memory signals in neural weights for tight, offline retrieval.
 - Lightweight: designed to run locally without cloud embedding services.
 - Flexible: supports a char-level transformer encoder (`MemoryTransformer`) and a conv-based neural memory (`HierarchicalMemoryModel`) for different trade-offs of speed and accuracy.

 ### Key features
+- __Neurogenesis__: create new neurons to grow memory capacity automatically when banks fill up.
 - Write memories by optimizing trainable memory slots to match an encoded representation of the text.
 - Query by cosine similarity with optional token-overlap boosts and synaptic-strength weighting.
-- Neurogenesis: grow memory capacity automatically when banks fill up.
 - Save and load full model state (weights + human-readable metadata) via PyTorch serialization.
 - Simple REST API wrapper included (`mem_t/mem0_server.py`) for quick service deployment.
+- Compatible with mem0 to switch from mem0-compatible projects.

 ### Quick start
 1) Create and activate a virtual environment (recommended):